d7networks/zabbix/README.md

 #### D7SMS Subscription
-please contact support@d7networks.com or http://sms.d7networks.com for subscription.
+Signup at https://d7networks.com for subscription and FREE sms credits.
+Also you can contact zabbix@d7networks.com for support and help

 ### Zabbix Setup